jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityRobot-RPLidar.md

 Once the Docker engine is installed on the Pi, we can execute the command `docker build -t my_bot_image .` to create the Docker image.

 ### Start the Docker container
-To start the Docker container, use the `docker run -it --rm my_bot_image` command.
+To start the Docker container, use the `docker run -it my_bot_image` command.

 Now that we have a container for robot development.
 Let's see how to install the RPLidar there.